Senior menu for Pahrump, Amargosa Valley and Beatty

 One percent milk available daily.
 Meals are served at the Amargosa Valley Senior Center from 4:30 p.m. to 5:30 p.m.
 Breakfast served from 9 a.m. to 10 a.m.

-Friday — Whole wheat French toast, scrambled eggs with spinach, low-sodium bacon, yogurt and fruit, orange juice.
+Friday — Biscuits and gravy, scrambled eggs, low-sodium bacon, yogurt with fresh fruit, mixed fruit, orange juice.

 Beatty Senior Center